romanojd/temp/ldd-front.md

 The definition of a language such as OpenC2 is necessary but insufficient to enable future cyber defenses.
 OpenC2 commands can be carried within any number of constructs (e.g., STIX, workflows, playbooks).
 In addition, OpenC2 is designed to be flexible, agnostic of external protocols that provide services such as transport, authentication, key management and other services.
 Cyber defense implementations will still need to rely on other protocols and security services.

-<span id="_indended_audience"></span>

 ## Intended Audience

 This OpenC2 Language Description Document is intended for organizations investigating the implementation of automated pre-approved cyber defensive measures as well as academia and industry partners involved with the development and integration of security orchestration, network components or services, endpoint security applications, and security services for cyber defenses.

-<span id="_document_overview"></span>

 ## Document Overview

-Section 1, Introduction, describes the impetus for the OpenC2 language and lays out the purpose, scope, and intended audience of the document.
+[Section 1, Introduction](#introduction), describes the impetus for the OpenC2 language and lays out the purpose, scope, and intended audience of the document.

-Section 2, Background, describes the design principles for the language and how the language can be contextualized for different operating environments.
+[Section 2, Background](#background), describes the design principles for the language and how the language can be contextualized for different operating environments.

-Section 3, OpenC2 Language, describes the abstract syntax and the basic building blocks of the language.
+[Section 3, OpenC2 Language](#openc2-language), describes the abstract syntax and the basic building blocks of the language.
 It also further specifies the vocabulary for actions, targets, actuators, and modifiers.

 Section 4, Example OpenC2 Usage, provides examples of OpenC2 command constructs.
 For each action, the supported targets, actuators, and action specific modifiers are identified and example usages are provided.